HaxeFoundation/intellij-haxe/CONTRIBUTING.md

 ______________________

-If you change the haxe.bnf or hxml.bnf files, you no longer have to (re)generate the parsing files; that is now done through gradle, and gradle will look for changes before every build, incremental or full.
+If you change the haxe.bnf or hxml.bnf files, you no longer have to (re)generate the parsing files; that is now done through Gradle, and Gradle will look for changes before every build, incremental or full.
 (It will only rebuild the files if they are out of date.)